Back

 As the example above shows, you become dependent on managers to do the right thing, which is difficult, if not impossible, to guarantee.

-Unlimited PTO Increases Risk of Non-Compliance
+Con: Unlimited PTO Increases Your Risk of Non-Compliance

 Another very important and related risk comes from the interaction between unlimited PTO and other leave types, such as FMLA.